KnowWhereGraph/geoenrichment-qgis/README.md

 ### Download the plugin

-1. Navigate to INSERTRELEASESLINK to download the latest version
+1. Navigate to [Releases](https://github.com/KnowWhereGraph/geoenrichment-qgis/releases) to download the latest version
 2. Download and extract the zip file on your machine

 ### Installing the plugin